Zero-Shot Reinforcement Learning from Low Quality Data: Conclusion

 \section{Conclusion}

-In this paper, we explored training agents to perform zero-shot reinforcement learning (RL) with sub-optimal data.
-We established that the existing state-of-the-art method, FB representations, suffer in this regime because they overestimate the value of out-of-distribution state-action values.
-As a resolution, we proposed a family of \textit{conservative} FB algorithms that suppress either the values (VC-FB) or measures (MC-FB) of out-of-distribution state-action pairs.
-In experiments across various domains, tasks and datasets, we showed our proposals outperform vanilla FB by up to 150\% in aggregate and surpass our task-specific baseline despite lacking access to reward labels \textit{a priori}.
+In this paper, we explored training agents to perform zero-shot reinforcement learning (RL) from low quality data.
+We established that the existing methods suffer in this regime because they overestimate the value of out-of-distribution state-action values, a well-observed pheneomena in single-task offline RL.
+As a resolution, we proposed a family of \textit{conservative} zero-shot RL algorithms that regularise value functions or dynamics predictions on out-of-distribution state-action pairs.
+In experiments across various domains, tasks and datasets, we showed our proposals outperform their non-conservative counterparts in aggregate and sometimes surpass our task-specific baseline despite lacking access to reward labels \textit{a priori}.
 In addition to improving performance when trained on sub-optimal datasets, we showed that performance on large, diverse datasets does not suffer as a consequence of our design decisions.
-Our proposals are a step towards the use of zero-shot RL methods in the real world.
+Our proposals represent a step towards the use of zero-shot RL methods in the real world.